-Limited parking is available for students and students must register their vehicles with the College's Department of Public Safety.
+Limited parking is available for students and students must register their vehicles with the University's Department of Public Safety.
 Students are expected to abide by those rules governing student and guest vehicles on campus.

 Accident and Sickness Insurance:

-Graduate students are not eligible to be covered by the Lasell College Student Health Insurance.
+Graduate students are not eligible to be covered by the Lasell University Student Health Insurance.
 Courses that meet strictly online and courses that meet less than 15 days a semester on campus are not included in the calculation of qualifying credits.

 International Graduate Students:

 International Graduate Students are strongly encouraged to purchase health insurance coverage prior to arrival in the United States.
-It is advised to protect against unforeseen health circumstances while studying here at Lasell College.
+It is advised to protect against unforeseen health circumstances while studying here at Lasell University.
 There are a variety of health insurance providers available to assist international students purchase coverage.
-University Health Plan (UHP), the Lasell College provider, is available to answer general insurance plan questions and make appropriate referrals.
+University Health Plan (UHP), the Lasell University provider, is available to answer general insurance plan questions and make appropriate referrals.
 To speak with a representative, please call (800) 437-6448 or send an email to email@example.com.Immunizations

 Massachusetts legislation requires all students to either receive a meningococcal vaccine or request exemption by returning a waiver form.
 The Massachusetts Department of Public Health also requires documentation of immunization for graduate students enrolled in 9 or more credits.
 If you fall into this group of students, you need to have your healthcare provider complete a certificate of immunization.
-All required forms should be returned to the Health Center at Lasell College.
+All required forms should be returned to the Health Center at Lasell University.
 Forms are available at the Health Center and Office of Graduate Admission.

 Each student must be constantly aware of her/his progress in meeting requirements for graduation.
 If there is any question about an individual record, the Registrar's Office should be consulted.
 Each student must also be aware of deadlines set within each academic year that pertain to academic action and deadlines: these are identified in the Academic Calendar found in the Lasell course catalog, as well as email messages from the Registrar.